LeloucH-Zer0/Aerospike/README.md

 This is the first time I'm working on Git.
-I have been working on this project for my company.
-I'll push the complete project when I finishing removing all confidential information.
-I pushed these two files for now.
-Hope you can manage with this.
+This is a code I used for building a different project.
+I'll push the entire code when I remove all dependencies to the original project.